Samsung Galaxy A9 (2018): Operating system

 It runs Android 8.0 "Oreo" with Samsung Experience 9.0 out of the box.
 It is upgradable to Android 9.0 Pie.

 Miscellaneous

 Its extra features include Bixby, with Bixby button, Always-on Display and a Gorilla Glass front panel with a reflective glass back panel.
 It is available in Caviar Black, Lemonade Blue and Bubblegum Pink variants, with some models supporting Dual SIM.
 It supports fast charging over its USB-C port.

 Availability

 Following the unveiling, Samsung announced that the device will go on sale in selected markets from November 2018 with future plans to release in other countries.

 Galaxy A9s

 The A9s are similar in design and specifications to the A9, and were destined for sale in the Chinese market only.
-The addition of an 's' is to differentiate it from the current Samsung Galaxy A9 Star, which is based on the Samsung Galaxy A8 and also destined for only the Chinese market.
+The addition of an 's' is to differentiate it from the current Samsung Galaxy A9 Star, which is based on the Samsung Galaxy A8 Star and also destined for only the Chinese market.